RafilxTenfen/flashCardsRafilx/README.md

 yarn start
 ```

-Go to your phone in the expo app and scan the QRcode or just run in your emulator.
+Go to your android phone in the expo app and scan the QRcode or just run in your emulator.

+## Tested

+This app was tested with a android device